The proxy allows you to make multiple requests to a website if there’s a need for it without being detected or blocked.

 An important thing to note when using this method is that after closing the browser, it is a good idea to use the closeAnonymizedProxy() method to forcibly close any pending connections that there may be.

-This package performs both basic HTTP proxy forwarding, as well as HTTP CONNECT tunneling to support protocols such as HTTPS and FTP.
+This package performs both basic HTTP proxy forwarding, and HTTP CONNECT tunneling to support protocols such as HTTPS and FTP.
 It also supports many other features, so it is worth looking into it for other use cases.

-The Apify SDK is the most modern and efficient way to write scalable automation and scraping software in Node.js using Puppeteer, Playwright, and Cheerio.
-If you aren't familiar with it, check out the docs here.
+The Apify SDK is the most efficient way to write scalable automation and scraping software in Node.js using Puppeteer, Playwright, and Cheerio.
+If you aren't familiar with it, check out the documentation for either Javascript or Python.

-Within the ProxyConfigurationOptions object in which you provide the Apify.createProxyConfiguration() method, there is an option named proxyUrls.
+Within the ProxyConfigurationOptions object in which you provide the Apify.createProxyConfiguration() method, there's an option named proxyUrls.
 This is simply an array of custom proxy URLs which will be rotated.
-Though it is an array, you can still pass only one proxy URL.
+Though it's an array, you can still pass only one proxy URL.

-Pass your proxy URL with authentication details into this array, then pass the proxyConfiguration into the options of PuppeteerCrawler, and your proxy will be used by the crawler.
+Pass your proxy URL with authentication details into the array, then pass the proxyConfiguration into the options of PuppeteerCrawler, and your proxy will be used by the crawler.

 const proxy = 'http://my.proxy.com:3001';